New York Sales and Use Tax & Audit Guide

 I Received a New York Sales and Use Tax Audit Notice, What Should I Do?

-- Do you have a thorough understanding of your sales and use tax areas of exposure?
+- Do you have a good idea of where your sales and use tax risks lie?

-Please visit our resource pages for more detailed information and to help you evaluate critical decisions during your New York sales and use tax audit.
+Please visit our resource pages for more detailed information and to help you make important decisions during your New York sales and use tax audit.

 - The Audit Overview & Selection Process